RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetLinkedBehaviorGroupsParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Lists the behavior groups that are linked to an event type.
+Use this endpoint to see which behavior groups will be affected if you delete an event type.

 **`Summary`**

-Retrieve the behavior groups linked to an event type.
+List the behavior groups linked to an event type

 **`Throws`**